lineCode/PDF_Reader-1/README.md

 https://github.com/bblanchon/pdfium-binaries

 # DEPENDENCIES
-* In order to view online PDF files, you have to use a HTTP Client plugin.
+* In order to view online PDF files, you have to use a HTTP Client plugin.<br />
 1- If you don't need HTTPS you can use ours. https://github.com/FF-Projects-UE/HTTP_Client